seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Guided analytical meditation** : Following a specific narrative about a particular concept (such as emptiness, impermanence, compassion) and use intellectual analysis in order to gain an intuitive understanding of the object.
 - **Tonglen meditation** ("giving and taking”) : Tibetan Buddhist meditation technique where one visualizes breathing in the suffering of others and breathing out love and kindness to those in need.
 The goal is to cultivate compassion.
 - **Transcendental meditation** : Silent, mantra-based meditation technique to promote deep relaxation, reduce stress, and enhance clarity of mind (Maharishi Mahesh Yogi).
+- **Inner Silence** (**Antar Mouna**) : Yogic meditation from the Satyananda tradition practised in stages — witnessing sense perceptions, then spontaneous thoughts, then deliberately created and dismissed thoughts — until the mind settles into thought-free awareness.
+Used therapeutically to release suppressed material from the unconscious.
 - **Dynamic meditation** : Active, cathartic form of meditation designed by Osho to release stress and mental chatter through intense physical movement, chaotic breathing, and emotional expression—followed by silence.

 ## 10. Somatic and Body-Centered Techniques